RobBundy2002/ResumeGPT/DEPLOYMENT.md

 # 🚀 Deployment Guide - ResumeGPT

-This guide will help you deploy ResumeGPT to GitLab Pages with a separate backend service.
+This guide will help you deploy ResumeGPT to GitHub Pages with a separate backend service.

 ## 📋 Prerequisites

-- GitLab account
+- GitHub account
 - Railway/Render/Heroku account (for backend)
 - OpenAI API key (optional - app works with mock mode)